 Our host gave us a tour of the room before he left to complete the back office portion of the check-in.

 The room is beautiful.

 You enter to a large desk before you reach the bed.

-To your right is an entry table, the closet and the mini bar.
+To your right, are an entry table, the closet, and the mini bar.

 The mini bar is well stocked and included with your room rate.

 The king size bed complete with luxury bedding and pillows is across from the entry table.